 This means that the Nest Hello is a proper security camera, capturing everything that goes on in front of your home.
 And the app is brilliant, letting you effortlessly scroll through your history or use the Filter view to jump to a specific incident.

 Prices start at £4 a month (£40 a year) for five days of video history, moving to £8 a month (£80 a year) for 10-day video history and a whopping £24 a month (£240 a year) for 30-day video history.
 The entry-level plan is the best option for most people and is worth the extra money from Ring’s plan because you capture everything.
-With Nest Aware you get discounts for each additional camera, starting at £3 a month for five-day video history.
+With Nest Aware additional cameras cost less, and the next ones cost £3 a month for five-day video history.
+However, you can’t add an unlimited camera option into the mix, so Ring works out better value if you’ve got three or more cameras.

 The downside of continuous recording is the bandwidth consumed.
 According to Nest, a camera set to Low quality will typically use 50GB of data a month; on Medium it’s 150GB and on High it’s 300GB.
 In other words, you’ll definitely want a Nest Hello on a fast, unlimited connection.
 Ring, by comparison, uses bandwidth only when motion wakes up the camera or someone presses the button.